illusion12321/orchestrate-php/README.md

 // use the default host 'https://api.orchestrate.io'
 // and the default API version 'v0'

-// check the connection success with Ping, returns boolean if ($client->ping()) {
+// check the connection success with Ping (returns boolean) if ($client->ping()) {
     // OK
 }